Cui-Zhao/RF-WISE/index.md

 2) Moreover, improved by using more allowable bandwidth in RFID, e.g., 26 MHz in U.S., the sensing dimension can be increased up further, which thus fundamentally breaks the limit in current RFID sensing.

+## Overview

+RF-Wise contains three main components, including 1) _Multi-carrier Frequency Spreading_, 2) _Harnessing Hardware-constrained Wider-band_ and 3) _Sensing Feature Extraction_.

+1) Multi-carrier Frequency Spreading.
+Multiplexing frequencies by customizing continuous wave to obtain multi-dimensional sensing samples from different frequencies.
+2) Harnessing more allowable bandwidth to enrich the sensing samples further, and enhance the timing resolution of sensing as well, after a set of the hardware related issues are addressed.
+3) Extracting representative and effective features from the sensing samples obtained by RF-Wise, to be used by various applications.

+## Implementation

 [Link](url) and ![Image](src)
 ```